-Note: Students can purchase course materials online at the bookstore website by visiting https://bookstore.ubc.ca/.
-You will have the option to buy either the print copy, a one term access to the e-text, or a 2-term access.
-MindTap is optional and not a requirement for this course.
+NOTE: Students can purchase course materials online at the bookstore website by visiting https://bookstore.ubc.ca/.
+From the UBC Okanagan bookstore, students will have the option to buy only the print copy.

 Optional Reference Guide for Writing Papers

 American Psychological Association.
 (2020).
 Publication Manual of the American Psychological Association (7th ed).
 Washington, DC: Author.